 - The tracking number is included in the Shopify “Order shipped” email, which is sent to the customers

-- How to Request for a Pickup and generate Manifest directly from your Shopify Store?
+- How to Request a Pickup and generate Manifest directly from your Shopify Store?

-- Shopify order is marked as fulfilled along with shipment tracking number
+- Shopify order is marked as fulfilled along with the shipment tracking number

 - Live shipment tracking notification to customers via e-mail